 - Best board game for families with young children: Ravensburger Pusheen Purrfect Pick

 - Best board game for families with adolescents: Ravensburger Disney Villainous

 - Best board game for families with grown children: Exploding Kittens

-- Best board game for 2 to 4 players: Pandemic
+- Best family game for 2 to 4 players: Pandemic

-- Best board game for 3 to 6 players: Betrayal at House on the Hill
+- Best family game for 3 to 6 players: Betrayal at House on the Hill

-- Best board game for 6+ players: Codenames
+- Best family game for 6+ players: Codenames

 - Best budget: UNO Family Card Game